FlorianHase/LearningExcitonTransfer/MLP_models/README.md

-# Trained MLP models for excitont transfer property predictions
+# Trained MLP models for exciton transfer property predictions

 We provide parameters and hyperparameters of trained multi-layer perceptron (MLP) models.
 All parameters are uploaded for MLPs trained on PCA selected training sets due to the higher accuracy observed for out-of-sample predictions.